 By Lauren Green

-Gaylord News is a Washington-based reporting project of the University of Oklahoma Gaylord College of Journalism and Mass Communication.
-For more stories by Gaylord News go to GaylordNews.net.
+Gaylord News is a reporting project of the University of Oklahoma Gaylord College of Journalism and Mass Communication.
+For more stories from Gaylord News visit GaylordNews.net.